How to get AAIA certified

 • CIA (Certified Internal Auditor from the Institute of Internal Auditors (IIA))

-• CPA Australia (Certified Practicing Accountant)
+• Australian CPA (Certified Practicing Accountant from CPA Australia)